zesk/build/documentation/source/tools/index.md

 - [Documentation](./documentation.md) – Bash documentation automatically and beautifully
 - [Hook API](./hook.md) – Application hooks let you change behavior across applications.
 - [Hooks](./hooks.md) – List of available or known hooks
-- [Identical](./identical.md) – The identical system to keep your code and source in perfect harmony
+- [Identical](./identical.md) – A system to keep your code and source in perfect harmony
 - [Installation](./install.md) – Install other software like `aws` or `python` using package managers or custom techniques.
 - [Utilities](./utilities.md) – Some handy utilities